-The middle back, or thoracic spine, is defined as the 12 vertebrae (T1-T12) between the cervical spine (neck) and lumbar spine (lower back).
+The middle back, or thoracic spine, is defined as the 12 vertebrae (T1 to T12) between the cervical spine (neck) and lumbar spine (lower back).
 The thoracic region also is the part of the spine where the ribs attach directly to the vertebrae.
 Whereas the neck and lower back are designed to provide mobility, the middle back provides strength and stability, which allows us to stand upright.
-In addition, the thoracic back helps protect our internal organs in the chest cavity such as the heart and lungs.
+In addition, the thoracic back helps protect our internal organs in the chest cavity, such as the heart and lungs.
 Since the thoracic spine is so stable and strong, back pain originating from this area is rare compared to upper back pain and lower back pain.

 Thoracic back pain also can be triggered by: